dlebansais/Wrist/Samples/comet/page/sign up/readme.md

 # Sign up

 This page is used to record information about a new user.
-A user is brought here if they never signed in and try to sign in in the start page, or if they select the sign up button in the sign in page or the sign in popup.
+A user is brought here if they never signed in and try to sign in in the start page, or if they select the sign up button in the start page or the sign in popup.

 # Info